 Steroid Drug Types

 Anabolic steroids are synthetically manufactured testosterone hormones to help in building muscles by increasing nitrogen retention and synthesis of protein.
-They mimic the effects of natural hormones and help in building up appetite and stimulating bone growth.
+They mimic the effects of natural hormones and help in building up an appetite and stimulating bone growth.
 In recent years different types of anabolic steroids (hormones) were introduced.
 Aside from testosterone, some of these synthetically manufactured hormones are:

 Forms and Routes of Steroid Administration